percona/pmm/docs/details/dashboards/dashboard-home.md

 ## Statistics

-This section shows the total number of hosts added to PMM and the total number of database instanced being monitored.
-This section also current the version number.
-Use the *Check for Updates Manually* button to see if you are using the most recent version of PMM.
+This section shows the total number of hosts added to PMM and the total number of database instances being monitored.
+This section also displays the current version number.
+Use the *Upgrade to X.X.X version* to upgrade to the most recent version of PMM.

 ## Environment Overview